void-linux/void-packages/Manual.md

 - `makejobs` Set to `-jX` if `XBPS_MAKEJOBS` is defined, to allow parallel jobs with `GNU make`.

-- `sourcepkg`  Set to the to main package name, can be used to match the main package rather than additional binary package names.
+- `sourcepkg`  Set to the main package name, can be used to match the main package rather than additional binary package names.

 - `CHROOT_READY`  Set if the target chroot (masterdir) is ready for chroot builds.